NewDevBr/SQL_with_Sakila_DB/README.md

 ### 1. Abstract <a name="Abstract"/>

+Sakila is a sample database available in the official mysql documentation (Download link below).
 That repository aims: (I) Exemplify technics about how to use Structured Query Language (SQL).
 (II) Use native functions utils to: concatenate, count, calculate, get current time and others.
 (III) Introduce joins using two or three tables.

 [Download Sakila Database](https://dev.mysql.com/doc/index-other.html)